How do we start training and developing our managers in writing SMART objectives?

 This is always an interesting topic. the following was recently posted on a community forum:

 “We are currently reviewing our appraisal process.
 We have realised our line managers need training on how to set clear SMART objectives.
 Has anyone got any information that they have used to train managers on this area?

 I am looking for something to use that is clear and easy to understand.
 For the managers to be able to go away and set SMART objectives during employee appraisals.

 My reply to this was essentially…

-If as professionals L&D and consultants need to get smarter themselves ans stop putting plasters (Band aids) on wounds that actually need a different solution…stitches anyone?
+As professionals, we in learning and development and consultants need to get smarter ourselves.
+We have to stop putting plasters (Band-aids) on wounds that need a different solution.
+Stitches anyone?

 Look at a complete Training Needs Analysis.
 It is easy to jump to a solution that says training in writing is the issue.